dawaltconley/liquid-args/README.md

 # Liquid Arguments Parser

-This module exists to parse the arguments string of a [custom Liquid JS tag](https://liquidjs.com/tutorials/register-filters-tags.html).
+This module exists to parse the arguments string of a [custom Liquid JS tag](https://liquidjs.com/tutorials/register-filters-tags.html), though it does not depend on `liquidjs` and could also be used in other contexts.

 ## Basic Usage